arctouch/web-tests-factory/contribute.md

 JEST_MOCK="const testingMock= \"Scenario A is success\";"
 ```

-2. Insert a new if, with all the information that is necessary for create this new test.
+2. Insert a new if, with all the information that is necessary for create a new test.

 ```bash
 if FRAMEWORK_REFERENCE_NUMBER=1; then